 Whether you are a photographer, a graphic designer or an art director, the world of visual content is constantly changing—not just the visual trends, but the technology, as well.
 Candidates should clearly demonstrate that they aren’t behind the curve within their creative portfolio.

-“A book should be new, fresh and modern feeling.
+“A creative portfolio should be new, fresh and feel modern.
 Trends and technology change so quickly that even something from more than five years ago could look old, Ames emphasizes.
 “An older piece may be able to show-off a well-executed concept, but you don’t want your book to feel dated.”
 Ames also stresses the importance of how a book is structured.
 Creating a cohesive book is important, but you should also consider the format’s practicality.
 “The strongest works should always be at the front.
 There is no guarantee that a hiring manager will get through the whole book, so if you save the best for last, your best work may not be seen at all,” she says.

 Both Ames and Williams agree that your creative portfolio should demonstrate that you can address the challenges facing your industry.
 Williams emphasizes the importance of doing your homework.
 “There are constantly new people coming into the industry, and clients are going to go with people who produce relevant work,” she says.
 “So you have to ask yourself: do you understand the challenges of the industry?
 What problems need to be solved?
 Who are the innovators?
 If you can’t answer those questions in your creative portfolio, than you’re already behind.”